echaya/plugged/plugged/which-key.nvim/README.md

     group = "+", -- symbol prepended to a group
     ellipsis = "…",
     -- set to false to disable all mapping icons,
-    -- both those explicitely added in a mapping
+    -- both those explicitly added in a mapping
     -- and those from rules
     mappings = true,
     --- See `lua/which-key/icons.lua` for more details